Amy Di Francia

 “I believe in the healing power of relationships, and that we are most free to grow when we feel seen and accepted by another.”

 I earned my bachelor’s in Psychology from Pepperdine University and my master’s in Marital and Family Therapy from Fuller Seminary’s Graduate School of Psychology.
-To make sure I’m staying helpful to you, I’ve earned certifications in Emotionally-Focused Couples Therapy and PREPARE / ENRICH Premarital Therapy, and I’m currently in the process of becoming a Certified Clinical Anxiety Treatment Professional.
+To make sure I’m staying helpful to you, I’ve earned certifications in Emotionally-Focused Couples Therapy and PREPARE / ENRICH Premarital Therapy, as well as in Applied Neuroscience for Treating Anxiety, Panic, and Worry.
+I’m also an Attachment-Focused EMDR therapist trained by the Parnell Institute.

 When I’m not practicing therapy you can find me taking dance classes, window shopping, or bingeing my favorite TV show, Psych.
-I’m also not ashamed to admit I’m an avid watcher of The Bachelor/Bachelorette – You never know what can help us understand ourselves and our relationships a little bit more.
+I also firmly believe that everyone in the world should be watching Ted Lasso.